backstage/backstage/plugins/notifications-backend/api-report.md

 import express from 'express';
 import { IdentityApi } from '@backstage/plugin-auth-node';
 import { LoggerService } from '@backstage/backend-plugin-api';
-import { Notification as Notification_2 } from '@backstage/plugin-notifications-common';
+import { NotificationProcessor } from '@backstage/plugin-notifications-node';
 import { PluginDatabaseManager } from '@backstage/backend-common';
 import { SignalService } from '@backstage/plugin-signals-node';
 import { TokenManager } from '@backstage/backend-common';